 The Belgian advantage of financial freedom

-Belgium also has a stable and diversified economy, and you have easy access to high-quality index funds that let you invest globally at low cost.
+Belgium also has a stable and diversified economy, and we have easy access to high-quality index funds that let you invest globally at low cost.
 In many regions, the cost of living is also relatively affordable compared with neighbouring countries.
-And one of the biggest perks is that Belgium doesn’t tax capital gains on most long-term investments.
+And one of the biggest perks is that Belgium has a low tax on capital gains compared to other countries (it used to have none before 2026).

 Put all this together and you get an environment where disciplined long-term investors can thrive.